 - In most instances of CSF leak, fluorescein is seen in the nose and sinuses during nasal endoscopy.
 It appears as a bright neon green-yellow liquid.
 However, very small defects may leak only a very small amount and may be difficult to observe.

 There are a number of causes of CSF Leak.
-Once the presence of a CSF leak is confirmed, a treatment plan will be recommended by your physician (See CSF Leak Repair).
+Once the presence of a CSF leak is confirmed, a treatment plan will be recommended by your physician (See CSF Leak Surgery).

 Copyright © 2020 by the American Rhinologic Society